 A Coffee Addict’s Audit on Customer Success

 We are currently experiencing a technological shift that influences every aspect of the Customer Experience.
-While researching this topic to discuss the implications this shift (or “Digital Transformation” for the all my vernacular folk out there) has on the Customer Success processes companies should implement, I couldn’t help but reflect on my daily coffee order…
+While researching this topic to discuss the implications this shift (or “Visit our knowledge hub” for the all my vernacular folk out there) has on the Customer Success processes companies should implement, I couldn’t help but reflect on my daily coffee order…

 While ordering my Nariño 70 Cold Brew, it occurred to me how this seemingly insignificant act is actually a culmination of multi-channel data collection and an evolving relationship with my beloved brew bar.